-Damp patches and sometimes surface mould inside buildings are often caused by water penetrating from faulty rainwater goods.
-These are responsible for most wood rot in buildings and all abutting timbers must be investigated.
+Penetrating damp will create damp patches and sometimes surface mould inside buildings are often caused by water from faulty rainwater goods, roof leaks and defective masonry.
+These are responsible for most wood rot in buildings, and all timbers abutting the affected walls must be investigated.

 Typical defects are blocked downpipes, guttering with incorrect fall or a belly creating overspill, guttering standing beyond the drip of tiles or slates.

 OG cast iron rainwater goods are particularly prone to rust and rot.
 The backs of cast iron gutters rust with age often due to lack of paint.
 The backs of cast iron downpipes are rarely painted and rust and crack with age.
 Also, frost can split rainwater down pipes.